NickleDave/NickleDave/README.md

 Generally speaking, I do research in the areas of machine learning, artificial intelligence, cognition, and neuroscience.

-## data science tools for birdsong and other vocalizations
+## data science tools for animal vocalizations and bioacoustics
-My work in applied machine learning focuses mainly on automated annotation of birdsong and other vocalizations.
+My work in applied machine learning focuses mainly on tools for animal vocalizations and bioacoustics.

 - **TweetyNet**
 Most recently, I collaborated with [Yarden Cohen](https://yardencsgithub.github.io/)